*Events and Activities subject to change

 Musicians, bring your instrument and get into the Festival for free.
 Join other musicians and play your favorite Irish songs throughout the weekend!

-RIVERTOWNE BREWING CRAFT BEER BAR
+RIVERTOWNE BREWING CRAFT BEER

 IRISH AUTHORS’ CORNER